Transporting Experimental Results with Entropy Balancing: Setting and Preliminaries

-We employ the potential outcomes framework for a binary treatment \citep{rubin_estimating_1974}.
-This framework allows us to construct the observed outcome in terms of the counterfactuals $Y_{i}(0)$ and $Y_{i}(1)$, $i = 1,2,\ldots,n$. $Y_{i}(0)$ and $Y_{i}(1)$ correspond to each unit's outcomes when $Z_{i} = 1$ and $Z_{i} = 0$, respectively.
+We employ the potential outcomes framework for a binary treatment.\cite{rubin_estimating_1974} This framework allows us to construct the observed outcome in terms of the factual and counterfactual variables $Y_{i}(0)$ and $Y_{i}(1)$, $i = 1,2,\ldots,n$. $Y_{i}(0)$ and $Y_{i}(1)$ correspond to each unit's outcomes when $Z_{i} = 1$ and $Z_{i} = 0$, respectively.
 The observed responses are then defined as $Y_{i} \equiv Z_{i} Y_{i}(1) + (1 - Z_{i})Y_{i}(0)$.
-The potential outcomes framework also allows us to define the target population average treatment effect, $\tau_{\text{PATE}} \equiv \mathbb{E}[Y_i(1) - Y_i(0)|S_i = 0]$ and the target sample average treatment effect The target sample average treatment effect only concerns the average effect among units within the target sample whereas the target population average treatment effect concerns the average effect for all units that make up the target population.
-If units $\{i:S_i = 0\}$ are randomly sampled from the target population, then the target sample average treatment effect is consistent for the target population average treatment effect \citep{imai_misunderstandings_2008}.
-We also define $\rho(\mathbf{X}_i) \equiv \Pr\{S_i = 1|\mathbf{X}_i\}$ and $\pi \equiv \Pr\{Z_i = 1\}$.
-Recall that in an RCT, $\pi \in (0,1)$ should be constant with respect to $\mathbf{X}_i$.
-Another way to write $\tau_{\text{PATE}}$ is This means target population average treatment effect is a type of weighted average treatment effect.
-A direct corollary to Theorem 4 of \cite{hirano_efficient_2003} can be used to derive the semiparametric efficiency bound, where $\tau_{\text{PATE}}(\mathbf{X}) \equiv \mathbb{E}[Y_i(1) - Y_i(0)|\mathbf{X}_i, S_i = 0]$.
-This will allow us to make use of the asymptotic results about weighted average treatment effects derived by \cite{chan_globally_2016} estimated with entropy balancing weights.
+The potential outcomes framework also allows us to define the target population average treatment effect, $\tau_{\text{TATE}} \equiv \mathbb{E}[Y_i(1) - Y_i(0)|S_i = 0]$ and the target sample average treatment effect The target sample average treatment effect only concerns the effects among units within the target sample whereas the target population average treatment effect concerns the average effect for all units that make up the target population.\cite{imai_misunderstandings_2008} We also define $\rho(\mathbf{X}_i) \equiv \Pr\{S_i = 1|\mathbf{X}_i\}$ and $\pi \equiv \Pr\{Z_i = 1|\mathbf{X}_i\}$.
+Recall that in an RCT, $\pi \in (0,1)$ should be independent of $\mathbf{X}_i$.
+Another way to write $\tau_{\text{TATE}}$ is This alternative definition identifies the target population average treatment effect as a type of weighted average treatment effect.
+A corollary to Theorem 4 of Hirano \textit{et al}. can be used to derive the semiparametric efficiency bound for any estimator of $\tau_{\text{TATE}}$ as where $\tau_{\text{TATE}}(\mathbf{X}_i) \equiv \mathbb{E}[Y_i(1) - Y_i(0)|\mathbf{X}_i, S_i = 0]$.\cite{hirano_efficient_2003} This setup allows us to utilize the asymptotic results about weighted average treatment effects derived previously using convex optimization techniques such as those employed by entropy balancing.\cite{chan_globally_2016}